The Cape Wrath Trail

 Food & Drink:

 We used a mix of Expedition Foods, Real Turmat and Firepot foods so we could be sure of taking on enough calories during the day.
-These we supplemented with tins or packets of fish, salami, biltong/jerky, cheese (squeezy tube variety), flapjack (Chia Bars), chocolate bars, nuts, sweets and are sizeable amount of Scottish Tablet.
+These we supplemented with tins or packets of fish, salami, biltong/jerky, cheese (squeezy tube variety), flapjack (Chia Bars), chocolate bars, nuts, sweets and a sizeable amount of Scottish Tablet.
 We also drank tea, hot chocolate, horlicks, squash and High 5 Zero Electrolyte Replacement drink.
 It was essential we went to bed each night full and hydrated so our bodies could recover for the next day.
 The Expedition and Firepot meals are slimline and don’t take up much space while the Real Turmat meals are bulkier due to the lovely great big chunks they have in their meals - the texture can make a big difference when you are eating little else!
 We found the Firepot foods needed a bit of extra seasoning so will pack some more next time.

 We didn’t always feel hungry for the food we’d prepared but there was rarely any left!